-Avoid Phosphate Detergents – Read the Label
+Avoid Phosphate Detergents – Always Read the Label

 The most important thing to note is that the detergents containing phosphates are not exactly environmentally friendly.
 The good news is that phosphates are no longer present in most major detergent brands.

-The environmental issue with using phosphate-based detergents is that too much phosphorus relased into water causes ‘algae bloom’, where plant life in lakes, ponds, or streams overgrows and limits the amount of oxygen animal and plant life receives.
+The environmental issue with using phosphate-based detergents is that too much phosphorus released into water causes ‘algae bloom’, where plant life in lakes, ponds, or streams overgrows and limits the amount of oxygen animal and plant life receives.
 Essentially, plant organisms in the water are over-fed and grow faster than the water can naturally regulate itself.

-Antibacterial Detergents and Sanitisers
+Antibacterial Detergents and Sanitisers for Septic Tanks